jmetzger/training-microservices-docker-kubernetes/_README.md

 git push -u origin master
 ```

-### Step 3a: build image and push to gitlab registry
+### Step 3a: (gitlab) build image and push to gitlab registry

 ```
-## modify gitlab-ci.yml with pipeline editor as follows
+## modify .gitlab-ci.yml with pipeline editor as follows
 stages:          # List of stages for jobs, and their order of execution
   - build